test-editor/test-editor.github.io/te_markdown/local-proxy-setup.md

 ```

 ### That's it
-If you succesfully set up the environment variable, nothing else has to be done.
+If you have succesfully set up the environment variable, nothing else has to be done.
 After this step you can start a fresh, clean version of the first tutorial (e.g. creating a test specification).

 You want to know more about how to install the Test-Editor-Web, getting started to write specifications? [read more](/te_markdown/local-setup){:class="web-button-grey reduced-padding"}